Lion (2006 film)

-Lion is a 2006 Indian Malayalam-language political thriller film written by Udaykrishna-Sibi K. Thomas and directed by Joshiy.
+Lion is a 2006 Indian Malayalam-language action thriller film written by Udaykrishna-Sibi K. Thomas and directed by Joshiy.
 The film stars Dileep, Kalasala Babu, Kavya Madhavan and Vijayaraghavan alongside a supporting cast that include Jagathy Sreekumar, Innocent, Sai Kumar, Shammi Thilakan, Riyaz Khan and Karthika.
 The film was produced by Noushad and distributed by Shan Entertainment.
 The film received positive reviews and was a blockbuster at the box office.
-It was remade in Tamil as Nam Naadu (2007) and in Telugu as Evadaithe Nakenti (2007).
+It was remade in Tamil as Nam Naadu (2007) with Karthika replaces Kavya as the female lead and in Telugu as Evadaithe Nakenti (2007).